MehmetKaplan/tamed-express-server/README.md

 - analyze the exported keys (assuming all exports are functions or the special `exportedForTesting` object where its keys are also only functions),
 - exclude the reserved exports `constructor`, `init`, `destroyer` functions and `exportedForTesting` object
 - if there are whitelists for the functions, it will only serve the whitelisted functions (both the normal and the test ones)
 - and serves the remaining keys of the export as kebab-cased routes.
+	- If the handler returns a `payload` response is served as `application/json` with the `payload` as the body.
+	- If the handler returns a `string` response is served as `text/plain` with the `string` as the body.

 **The library assumes all the keys are functions that receive a single object (the `body`) and the response of those functions are directly passed to the response towards the client.**